uOttaHack/uOttaApp-Portal/README.md

 To install and run the project, follow these steps:

 1. Next.js
-2. Clerk for role based Auth
+2. Clerk for role based Auth ('user' role - hacker, 'admin' role - organzier)

 ### Installation